Graylog2/documentation/pages/configuring_webif.rst

 Apache:
 -------

 For the following samples we are assuming that your Graylog instance is running on ``graylog.internal.example.org`` using the default ports of 12900 for the REST API and 9000 for the web interface.
+Apache is running on the same server as Graylog.
 SSL is disabled for both.
 You want to expose the Graylog web interface as ``https://graylog.example.org``.

 **URI Configs in Graylog server conf**::